 My research work focuses on how power relations affect the participation of different people and social groups in decision making processes that have an impact on their lives.
-My research involves micro-analysis of power relations and diversity issues, including how social identities (gender, class, ethnicity, age, etc.) play out in such decision making processes.
+My research involves micro-analysis of power relations and diversity issues, including how social identities (gender, class, ethnicity, age, etc.) play out in in such decision making processes.
 My work analyses social and political conflicts and explores tensions between the individual and the collective.
-My research vision is to further theorise these processes in urban contexts through a sustained programme of research and publications.

 Ongoing Research Projects